Hambleton Hills: Points of interest

 Sutton Bank (aka Roulston Scar) is a high point on the Hambleton Hills with extensive views over the Vale of York and the Vale of Mowbray.
 The hill is the site of one of the most important prehistoric monuments in the region, an Iron Age hill fort built in around 400 BC.

 The Hambleton Drove Road runs along the summit of the hills, it is part of an ancient highway running from Scotland to the south of England.
 It is thought to be prehistoric and various burial grounds from the Neolithic and Bronze Ages are evident along its route.
 Large-scale movement of cattle from Scotland to market in England during the 18th and 19th centuries have given it the name by which it is known today.

 The Pass of Byland was seized in 1322, by the invading army of Scotland's Sir James Douglas "the Good", Lord of Douglas, in the Battle of Old Byland which ended in the defeat of the English king Edward II's army.

 In 1857 a Giant white horse hill figure was carved in the limestone above the village of Kilburn by the village schoolmaster John Hodgson.

+The Cleveland Way long distance footpath follows the hills from the Kilburn White Horse north to Osmotherley.